 Are you spending more than half your time in meetings?
 Do fewer than half of those meetings produce a clear decision?
 Do action items from your leadership meetings regularly go untracked?
 Does your leadership team sometimes work at cross purposes because they didn't actually know what you decided or what you're prioritizing?
 Do you feel like you're the only person who can keep all the pieces of the organization in your head?

 If you answered yes to three or more, you need a Chief of Staff.
-Not an assistant.
-Not a consultant.
-An operator who can build and run the front office function your organization has outgrown the absence of.
+Not an assistant, not a consultant.
+An operator who can build and run the front office function your organization has outgrown the lack of.

 The role of a staff officer, and especially a Chief of Staff, is to enable business operations to occur; to make sure the rules are followed, the mission requirements are met, and the people and processes that support the mission are developed and functioning.
 I've described it the same way for twenty years.
 Making the trains run on time.